Thursday, May 16, 2024

 Guests: Kanye West, Pharrell, Cee-Lo Green, others

 While the aforementioned Electric Circus was considered his most artistically polarizing, the follow up to the excellent, Finding Forever, was Universal Mind Control, and it was pretty polarizing as well.
 Production primarily handled by Pharrell and former Organized Noize producer, Mr. DJ, this definitely had a traditional Common aesthetic in terms of just appreciating hip-hop in all its splendor.
-That being said, considering this album followed the aforementioned Finding Forever and the timeless modern classic, Be, this was a step down, or three.
+That being said, considering this album followed the aforementioned Finding Forever and the timeless modern classic, BE, this was a step down, or three.
 He sexes things up some with cuts like "Punch Drunk Love" with former collaborator Kanye and "Sex 4 Suga", but the dance floor is the scene for others like the title track and "What A World".
 He shines brightest on cuts the Biggie-mimicking (or saluting), "Announcement", in which he tries to imitate Biggie's style of flow over one of the better beats on the album, which also strangely resembles one of Biggie's signature cuts, "Dreams".
 Also, he comes correct on the infectious, "Inhale", which is another dance floor induced cut that is just as feel good as it is lyrical.
 This effort from Common isn't a BAD album, but it also isn't the standard we had become accustomed to by him at this point in the game.
 He gets kudos for going the positive route and upbeat side of things to just want people to dance and be carefree, but UMC is an inconsistent album that. although the intention is to be commended, it just misses the mark on greatness.

-12. Let Love
+13. Let Love

 Production: Karreim Riggins, J Dilla